Production Reporting Reminders

 Authorization to Use Another Producer’s History

-• A signed Production & Yield Report certifying the production as the insured’s own needs to be uploaded through Web Upload/FileZilla.
+• A signed Production & Yield Report certifying the production as the insured’s own must be uploaded through the Document Management system.
 The desired crops and units should be highlighted, circled, or written on the yield report.

 • A Release of Crop History form can be printed from AgriNet and filled out to go along with the Production & Yield Report.

 • Only actual yields transfer from one individual to another.
-Any SA T-yields will need to be changed to the applicable T-yield.
+Any SA T-yields must be converted to the applicable T-yield.

-• Dual County crops (example: wheat) cannot transfer history for the PRD deadline of 4/29; that would have needed to be completed during the fall PRD.
+• Dual County crops (example: wheat) cannot transfer history for the PRD deadline of 4/29; the history must have been transferred during the fall PRD.

-• The history the insured is using will need to be keyed in AgriNet by the PRD.
-If the other insured is with AgriNet, you can use the “Copy Line” feature, available on the Crop screen in the Actions menu.
+• The history the insured is using must be keyed in AgriNet by the PRD.
+If the other insured is in AgriNet, you can use the “Copy Line” feature available on the Crop screen in the Actions menu.

 Recertifying Production